 Before Hugh Grant became an international star with the success of Four Weddings and a Funeral (1994), he had been acting for over a decade in British films.
-During this period, he made his debut as a leading man with Shabana Azmi, Supriya Pathak and Soumitra Chatterjee in a French movie that was shown once at a film festival in India in 1989, and released in France.
+During this period, he made his debut as a leading man with Shabana Azmi, Supriya Pathak and Soumitra Chatterjee in a French movie that was shown once at a film festival in India in 1989, and later released in France.

 La Nuit Bengali (The Bengali Night), directed by Nicholas Klotz, was filmed in Kolkata in the winter of 1987.
 Grant plays Allan, who falls in love with Gayatri (Supriya Pathak) while residing with her parents Narendra (Soumitra Chatterjee) and Indira (Shabana Azmi).
+Allan’s forbidden love for Gayatri is revealed by Gayatri’s sister, and the revelation turns the household upside down.
 The cast includes John Hurt.
-Allan's forbidden love for Gayatri is revealed by Gayatri’s sister, and the revelation turns the household upside down.

 The movie is based on Mircea Eliade’s Romanian-language novel Bengali Nights, published in 1933.
 Eliade died in the year of the novel’s publication.
 In 1986, Klotz contacted widow, Christinale Eliade, for the rights.